Reactive-Network/documentation/docs/docs/testing.md

 );
 ```

-## Testing the Basic Demo
+## Basic Demo

 The [Basic Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/basic) is the simplest Reactive Contract pattern.
-An L1 contract emits an event when receiving ETH.
-The reactive contract subscribes to that event and, if the value exceeds a threshold, emits a `Callback` to the L1 callback contract.
+An origin contract emits an event when receiving ETH.
+The Reactive contract subscribes to that event and, if the value exceeds a threshold, emits a Callback to the destination contract.

 ```solidity
 contract BasicDemoTest is ReactiveTest {